Nikon D5500 vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the D5500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the D5500 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
+Both the D5500 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The D5500 was replaced by the Nikon D5600, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon D5500 or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.